igreen1/lmu-cmsi-386/homework6/written-exercises.md

 The two outputs print the byte address of the struct held at location [0][0] (the beginning of the array) and at [3][7] (somewhere in the middle).
   So, the initial value of the struct is stored at 0x601190.
 The next value [0][1] is held at 0x601190 + 8 because int is 4 bytes and char is 1 byte.
 But,
     the OS will asign memory in 8 byte chunks so the next value is at 0x601198.
 This continues until [0][8].
 Then, [1][0] is just stored at &A[0][8] + 8 (in hex)
+  The start value is determined by the machine code compiled.
+The data stored for a progarm is relative to the beginning of the machine program (and data is usually at the end).
+Adding more lines of code should (and does) increase the address as a result of that

 ## Problem 2
 Rewrite these C++ declarations in Go